-What's Keeping You From Business Agility?
+What Is Keeping You From Business Agility?

-It's hard to successfully respond to new opportunities proposed by the business when you aren't delivering on the current strategy.
+It is hard to successfully respond to new opportunities proposed by the business when you are not delivering on the current strategy.

-Your technology organization isn't executing on time or on budget because it's overwhelmed by changing priorities and too many requests for the same resources.
-You're spending a good chunk of time maintaining legacy code to keep systems up and running.
-Good people are leaving the company because they'd rather innovate and work on new technologies than legacy code.
-And five years wouldn't be nearly enough time to deliver on the backlog of customer requests.
-In fact, you probably don't have visibility into just how many requests there are.
+Your technology organization is not executing on time or on budget because it is overwhelmed by changing priorities and too many requests for the same resources.
+You are spending a good chunk of time maintaining legacy code to keep systems up and running.
+Good people are leaving the company because they would rather innovate and work on new technologies than legacy code.
+And five years would not be nearly enough time to deliver on the backlog of customer requests.
+In fact, you probably do not have visibility into just how many requests there are.

 Compliance and audit mandates are a major concern and drive your aversion to risk.
 Before you can make any investment, you have to endure the delays created by lengthy planning and budgeting processes.
-Factors like these keep your organization on its current, cautious path-away from remaining competitive and delivering customer value.
+Factors like these keep your organization on its current, cautious path, away from remaining competitive and delivering customer value.

 The end result?
-You can't respond effectively.
+You cannot respond effectively.

-You're actually what's keeping you from business agility-you're also an executive sponsor and leader who's key to achieving it.
+You are what is keeping you from business agility; you are also an executive sponsor and the leader who is key to achieving it.

-You'll need to find the courage to create that change, to start building trust and agility throughout your organization.
-And sustaining this change means adopting a different mindset-one based on lean thinking-far different from the siloed, political, command-and-control, lengthy stage-gate world you live in.
+You will need to find the courage to create that change, to start building trust and agility throughout your organization.
+And sustaining this change means adopting a different mindset, one based on lean thinking, far different from the siloed, political, command-and-control, lengthy stage-gate world you live in.